 Ear procedures are usually performed under anesthesia at a hospital or surgery center.
 A headwrap will be placed at the end of surgery and worn for several days to a week to allow the ears to heal in their new position.
 Depending on the degree of surgery required, the ears will usually be swollen at first but will have a normal appearance at around 2 weeks after the surgery.

-Microtia: Microtia is Latin for “little ear”.
+Microtia is Latin for “little ear”.
 It is a birth defect that causes little to no amount of the pinna (visible part of the ear) to show and is measured in grades of severity.
-Grade 1 is when the ear is smaller than normal.
+The first is called Grade 1 which is when the ear is smaller than normal.
 Grade 2 is when some normal features are missing.
-Grade 3 is when the pinna is just a small piece of cartilage and skin (the ear canal and drum are usually not there).
+And finally, Grade 3 is when the pinna is just a small piece of cartilage and skin (the ear canal and drum are usually not there).
 It occurs in about every 1 out of 6,000 to 12,000 people.

 Who is a Good Candidate for Surgery on the Ears?